yokodotcool/yokodotcool.github.io/_posts/2016-12-06-people-and-company-branding.md

 		I can’t take credit for that wonderful photo (that should go to <a href="https://www.instagram.com/bryonsummers/">Bryon</a>) or the website (designed by Kevin), but it’s really nice to see the primary colors showing up like this!
 	</figcaption>
 </figure>

+By the way, a couple years later, People & Company wrote an Amazon bestselling book about cultivating communities!
+I didn’t design it, but you should still [check it out](https://amzn.to/2odSAzy).

 <small>This post was retrospectively written in May 2020.</small>